RicardoWUlei/Python-programming-exercises/100+ Python challenging programming exercises for Python 3.md

 ```

 ### Question 31
 Define a function that can accept two strings as input and print the string with maximum length in console.
-If two strings have the same length, then the function should print al l strings line by line.
+If two strings have the same length, then the function should print all strings line by line.

 Hints: